RiskBasedPrioritization/RiskBasedPrioritization.github.io/docs/organizations/Yahoo.md

 Risk Based Prioritization.

-The data from different tools across the DevOps pipeline shows there are paretos i.e. a relatively small number of unique CVEs account for a large number of overall CVEs per
+The data from different tools across the DevOps pipeline shows there are Paretos i.e. a relatively small number of unique CVEs account for a large number of overall CVEs per
 <a href="https://youtu.be/oMZN810xfck?t=896"
 rel="nofollow">https://youtu.be/oMZN810xfck?t=896</a>.